 Associate of Fine Arts in Design

-The Architecture track focuses on a diverse and interdisciplinary studio environment whereby students gain insight to multiple areas of design and their influences within industry, society and profession.
+The Fashion Merchandising track offers a diverse and interdisciplinary studio environment whereby students gain insight to multiple areas of design and their influences within industry, society and profession.
 Architecture, Interior Design, Industrial Design, Fashion Design and Fashion Merchandising are areas that make up the studio culture in the Design Program at CCM.

 County College of Morris has designated studio classrooms with state of the art equipment and software available to all design students during their academic studies at CCM.
-The class size average is 13:1 in the studio; this ratio fosters a mentoring relationship between the student and professor.
-Studios are supplied with materials and resources allowing extensive opportunities for creative exploration in research and process.
+The class size average is 12:1 in the studio; this ratio fosters a mentoring relationship between the student and professor.
+Studios are supplied with materials and resources that allow extensive opportunities for creative exploration in research and process.

-Faculty are dedicated and highly accomplished.
-Many maintain professional practice, bringing real world problems to the design curriculum and classroom.
+Faculty are highly accomplished and many maintain professional practice, bringing real world problems to the design curriculum and classroom.

 The program is accredited by the Middle States Association of Colleges and Schools.